 Due to its proximity to Attica, Kéa (also called “Tzia”) is an easily accessible beauty with a scenery variety: steep mountains, small fields, olive groves, vineyards, valleys, picturesque coves, exciting hiking trails and off-the-beaten-track beaches.
 On the island with the largest oak forest in the Cyclades bird-watching is a real delight.
 For those who are into geology, there are plenty of small caves (like in Kálamos and in Áyios Timótheos).
 36 km long cobbled trails will lead you to the four city-states of the ancient times: Ioulis, Karthaia, Koressia, Poiessa).

+A Green – Blue Harmony!
 This lush green island with breathtaking beaches and crystal clear waters of greenish-blue colours will leave you speechless.
 Kefalonia glows in the Ionian Sea and carries a rich history in cultural tradition.
 It’s the biggest Ionian Island and the green of its mountains blend with the blue of the water making it truly unique and a beloved destination.
 Pine, cypress and olive trees cover Mt.
 Ainos’ peak, while at its foot you’ll encounter vineyards where the popular Kefalonian Robola wine variety is produced.

 If you happen to love snorkeling or diving then the island’s amazing seabed will definitely satisfy you.
 You might even get the chance to encounter the rare, caretta caretta, sea turtles that take refuge here, as well as the monk seals monachus monachus.
 Kefalonia’s culinary tradition, history, picturesque villages, upbeat nightlife and pristine beaches will make you fall in love with the island.

+Where the Venetians, the French and the British used to live.
 With the passage of time the island may have changed, but we can still feel the spirit of a distant glorious past .
 Its rich multi-cultural heritage, its historic monuments, its stunning natural landscape, its crystal clear seas, and its excellent weather all year round explain why Corfu is one of the most cosmopolitan Mediterranean destinations weaving a powerful spell on its visitors.

 Corfu (Kérkyra), unlike the rest of Greece, never fell under the Ottoman oppression.
 Due to the successive domination of the Venetians, the French and the British over the centuries, the island has primarily become part of the Western rather the Levantine world.
 Their culture wielded strong influence in the city: it was here that the first Greek University (the Ionian Academy), the first Philharmonic Orchestra and the First School of Fine Arts were founded.